Tax code (PAYE): Tax free Personal allowances

 Tax codes followed by the letter L represent the size of tax free personal allowance on earnings.
 This is the total amount of money, per year, one can earn tax free.
 The number attached to them represents tax free earnings divided by 10.
 In the tax year 2021/2022 the standard tax free allowance on income was £12 570, which means the standard code, and the emergency tax code was 1257L.
 Until 2016, persons over 65 and 75 had an increased personal allowance.

 Tax free Personal allowances can only be taken once across earnings.
 A second job or a job with a pension is taxed at a basic rate of 20%, or the tax allowance can be split across both sources of income.

 Non-standard codes are used when usual tax free allowances do not apply.
-Where no allowances exist, code BR is used to tax at basic rate (20%), code D0 is used to tax at higher rate (40%) and code D1 is used to tax at the additional rate (45%).
+Where no allowances exist, or if no code can be operated for any reason, code BR is used to tax at basic rate (20%); code D0 is used to tax at higher rate (40%) and code D1 is used to tax at the additional rate (45%).
 If no tax is to be collected, code NT is used.

 If tax has to be collected on an income above PAYE earnings, a K code is used.
 This works as equivalent to a negative tax allowance.
 Alternatively, the employee may have a reduced personal allowance for the following tax year.